Los Altos Apartments

 The Los Altos Apartments is a Mission Revival-style apartment building on Wilshire Boulevard in Los Angeles, California.

 History

 Los Altos was built in 1925 and designed by Edward B. Rust and Luther Mayo.
 In 1999, it was listed on the National Register of Historic Places.
+The Spanish Colonial building began as Los Angeles' first co-op, including a 3300 square foot, two-story suite for William Randolph Hearst and Marion Davies as their city flat.